JetBrains/kotlin-web-site/pages/docs/reference/annotations.md

 @AnnWithArrayValue("abc", "foo", "bar") class C
 ```

-For other arguments that have an array type, you need to use `arrayOf` explicitly:
+For other arguments that have an array type, you need to use the array literal syntax (since Kotlin 1.2) or
+`arrayOf(...)`:

 ``` java
 // Java